-These Chocolatey Oatmeal Crunch Cookies are technically breakfast.
+These Chocolate Oatmeal Crunch Cookies are technically breakfast.
 At least that’s my theory.
 There’s oatmeal and raisins, both good for you, right?

 The first time I made cookies with this base recipe, I realized so this is what cookies are all about.

 I was never really a HUGE sweets fan to begin with, but cookies weren’t something I would choose if given the option.

 These cookies, however, are not crumbly or bland.
 These are soft but firm, and have so much texture and flavor.
 The base is an oatmeal raisin recipe, and I’ve used it for years as my go-to for situations that call for cookie making like work shindigs, welcoming a new neighbor, school functions, etc.

 It’s actually the recipe on the lid of the Quaker Oatmeal container.